ycpcs/cs201-fall2016/assign/assign03.md

 The grading will be done as follows:

--   Displaying the outline of the next disk to be placed - 15%
+-   Displaying the outline of the next disk to be placed - 10%
--   Allowing disks to be placed, drawing them - 30%
+-   Allowing disks to be placed, drawing them - 20%
--   Detecting overlap and out-of-bounds - 20%
+-   Detecting overlap and out-of-bounds - 15%
+-   Keeping track of time remaining to place disk - 10%
+-   Displaying bar to indicate remaining time - 10%
 -   Keeping score, displaying score - 15%
 -   Detecting end of game, displaying "Game over" - 20%

+Extra credit options:

--   Growing the disks array as needed, rather than preallocating a large array - 5%
+-   Growing the disks array as needed, rather than preallocating a large array - up to 5%
+-   Decreasing the timeout each time a disk is placed successfully - up to 10%

 Also note that points may be deducted for poor coding style.